fr33r/memory.dump/go/allocation.markdown

 ### `make`

-In contrast, the [`make`](https://golang.org/doc/effective_go.html#allocation_make) builtin function constructs fully initialized instances of slices, maps, and channels exclusively.
+In contrast, the [`make`](https://golang.org/doc/effective_go.html#allocation_make) built-in function constructs fully initialized instances of slices, maps, and channels exclusively.
 The result of calling `make` is a value (not a pointer!) of the type provided that is completely initialized.
-The driving reason for the special treatment of these three types lies with the fact that these types are comprised of data structures that must be initialized before they are of any value.
+The driving reason for the special treatment of these three types lies with the fact that these types are comprised of data structures that must be initialized before they can be used.

 ```go
 var v []int = make([]int, 100)